-We’ve tested standard and cordless-stick vacuums to find out which are the best at carpet cleaning and pet-hair removal.
-Learn about how to choose the right vacuum and the pros and cons of different types: standard, cordless-stick, robot and hand-held.
-We’ve plotted price vs performance too, so you can see how much you really need to spend to get a good one.
+We’ve tested standard canister and upright vacuums to find which models are the best at carpet cleaning and removing pet hair.
+Learn how to choose the right vacuum for your household and the pros and cons of the different types: standard, cordless stick and handheld.
+We’ve also plotted price vs performance, so you can see how much you need to spend to get a good one.